-As noted, the project Site area contains sensitive cultural resources that are of religious and cultural significance to some of these tribes, as well as other identified historic areas, such as portions of Route 66.
+The project Site area contains sensitive cultural resources that are of religious and cultural significance to some of these tribes, as well as other identified historic areas, such as portions of Route 66.
 These cultural resources are subject to the protections provided by numerous federal statutes, regulations, and Executive Orders.